 FIP is associated with a viral infection called Feline Coronavirus (FCoV).
 There are many different strains of Feline Coronavirus, which differ in their ability to cause disease.
-It is now known that Feline Enteric Coronavirus strains can mutate to the more harmful type of virus and cause FIP disease.
+Previously there has been an attempt to classify these strains as either Feline Infectious Peritonitis Virus strains (capable of causing the FIP disease) or Feline Enteric Coronavirus strains (essentially harmless strains, mainly confined to the intestinal tract).
+It is now recognized that Feline Enteric Coronavirus strains can mutate to the more harmful type of virus and cause FIP disease.